Romania president resigns amid populist pressure – DW – 02/10/2025

 Romania president resigns amid populist pressureFebruary 10, 2025

-Romania's centrist president, Klaus Iohannis, announced his resignation in an emotional address Monday, saying he was stepping down to "spare" his country from the crisis that followed a cancelled presidential vote last year.
+Romania's centrist president, Klaus Iohannis, announced his resignation in an emotional address Monday, saying he was stepping down to "spare" his country from the crisis that followed a canceled presidential vote last year.

 A second runoff vote for the presidential race was due December, but were called off amid claims of Russian meddling following a first-round victory by far-right candidate Calin Georgescu.

 The first round of the presidential vote that was held on November 24 propelled pro-Russian ultranationalist Georgescu from relative obscurity to the top of the race.
-Still, he won only 22.9% of the vote, which was far short of the majority needed to win outright.
+But he still only won 22.9% of the vote, which was far short of the majority needed to win outright.

 Romanian president under pressure from populist parties